COVID-19 Update: Rafting in 2020!Posted July 1, 2020 by Gregg Armstrong, Co-Founder

 When And Where We’re Rafting In 2020

-The sad news is that we won’t have a season on the Tuolumne River or Cherry Creek this year.
-For a variety of reasons, we simply aren’t able to put on a remote operation in that area.
+The sad news is that we won’t have a season on the Tuolumne River, Cherry Creek and Goodwin Canyon this year.
+For a variety of reasons, we simply aren’t able to put on a remote operation in these areas.
 We’re as bummed as you are to not be out there, but at the same time we’re excited for the trips we are able to run elsewhere.

 What A Rafting Trip Looks Like In 2020

 Private Rafts With Fewer People.

 Following state and county guidelines, we are NOT mixing groups of guests unless they are from the same household or within the same “social bubble”.
 What does that mean?
 It means you bring your own group* and get your own private raft(s).
 Each “private” raft on a trip will not mix with other “private” rafts on the same trip.
 To minimize the risk of COVID spread, we have also lowered the number of guests we are taking per raft.
 With all these changes, rafting this year feels more like a private, intimate experience than ever!

 What You Can Expect On Your Trip